GorrieXIV/org-framework/README.md

 ## Installing Dependencies

-1. Execute `sudo bin/install_deps.sh` on linux-based systems, or simply `./bin/install_deps.sh` on MacOS, to install the project dependencies.
+1. Execute `sudo bash bin/install_deps.sh` on linux-based systems, or simply `./bin/install_deps.sh` on MacOS, to install the project dependencies.

 ## Instructions for Contributing